-For Question 1, the percentage of people willing to pay a bit more for power in return for fewer power cuts remains low, with the majority of customers expressing that they are not prepared to pay more for fewer power cuts.
-This result is consistent with previous years, but with an 11% reduction in the 'No' response and a 4% reduction in the 'Yes'.
-The results for Question 3 suggest that customers are broadly satisfied with their current level of reliability and the price of delivering that service.
+For Question 1, the percentage of people willing to pay a bit more for power in return for fewer power cuts has reduced and remains low, with the remainder of customers evenly split between unsure or unwilling to pay more for fewer power cuts.

+The results for Question 3 suggest that customers are unwilling to experience a drop in the reliability of their power supply in response to a reduction in price.

-A copy of the same set of questions is available on the Consultation page on the Wellington Electricity website.30 At this point in time, the sample set of data collected from customers responding via the website is too small to provide a material comparison.
+A copy of the same set of questions is available on the Consultation page on the Wellington Electricity website.28 At this point in time, the sample set of data collected from customers responding via the website is too small to provide a material comparison.